Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: :selfattack help

-## :visioncheck
+## visioncheck
 ### At A Glance
-Toggles the `Vision Check` module, which continuously monitors the contents of containers or player inventories that Level 4 security personnel are looking at, displaying the contents on their action bar in real-time.
+Toggles the `visioncheck` module, which continuously monitors the contents of containers or player inventories that Level 4 security personnel are looking at, displaying the contents on their action bar in real-time.

 ### How It Works
 - **Inventory Detection:** When a Level 4 player looks at a block or another player within 10 blocks, the module checks if the target has an inventory.